fommil/fpmortals/manuscript/wip.md

 where `W[_]` has a `Comonad`, and `ContT` is actually implemented as a type alias.
 Companion objects exist for these type aliases with convenient constructors.

 Admittedly, five type parameters is perhaps a generalisation too far.
+But then again, over-generalisation is consistent with the sensibilities of continuations.

 ### TODO `StreamT`